PixelGM/PixelGM/README.md

 - 📱 Scrolling Through Memes
 - 🤡 Discord Modding (yes im discord mod UwU)
 - 🎧 Listening Nightcore Musics
+- 🤡 Lazy One Who Wants It All Automated

+### - Favourites | お気に入りリスト :
+- Music Genre : Pop, Nightcore, and/or JPOP
+- a

 (Haven't watched even a single episode of anime, but still loves it idk why lol)